ashishthotwe07/Nodejs-Authentication-System/readme.md

 # Node.js Authentication System

-A scalable Node.js authentication system with MongoDB integration, supporting user signup, signin, signout, password reset, and Google social authentication.
+Welcome to the Node.js Authentication System, a robust solution for implementing user authentication in your Node.js applications.
+This system integrates seamlessly with MongoDB and provides features such as user signup, signin, signout, password reset, and Google social authentication.

 ## Features

-- User signup with email
-- User signin with email
-- User signout
+- **User Signup and Signin**: Users can securely register and log in using their email addresses.

+- **Signout**: Implemented functionality for users to log out.

-- Password reset after signin
+- **Password Reset**: Users can reset their passwords securely after signing in.

-- Encrypted storage of passwords in the database
+- **Encrypted Password Storage**: Passwords are securely stored in the database using encryption.

-- Google login/signup (Social authentication)
+- **Google Social Authentication**: Supports Google login/signup for a seamless user experience.

-- Forgot password (via email or reset password link)
-- Notifications for unmatching passwords during signup and incorrect password during signin
+- **Error Handling**: Notifications for unmatching passwords during signup and incorrect passwords during signin.
-- (Bonus) reCAPTCHA on signup and login

 ## Prerequisites

-Before you begin, ensure you have the following installed:
+Before you start, ensure you have the following installed:

 - Node.js and npm
 - MongoDB